ksinelli/OnlineBanking/README.md

 # OnlineBanking
 Repo for Online Banking App

 This is my first Java application.
-It mimicks some features of an online banking website.
+It mimics some features of an online banking website.
 Users can create a username/password to login, create/update their profile, open/close accounts, make transactions, and view their transaction history.

 All information is stored in a PostgreSQL database which is hosted online, for free, by ElephantSQL.